jonwashburn/reality/REPO_BRIEF.md

-## Recognition — Repo Brief and Module Index
+## Recognition — Brief Guide

-This is a Lean 4 project that assembles an "Indisputable Monolith" of definitions and verification scaffolding around a URC (Unified Recognition Certificate) concept.
+This Lean 4 project houses the Recognition Science proof spine: from a single logical axiom to a gauge‑rigid bridge and a bundle that “RS measures reality.”
 It builds with Lake and depends on `mathlib`.

 ### Toolchain and Build
 - **Lean**: `leanprover/lean4:v4.24.0-rc1` (from `lean-toolchain`)